 We may do open source projects, work on real production apps, ask you to read books and research papers, or take other courses, attend conferences and community events, etc. This experience is going to be more like having an advisor that guides you through a graduate-level research thesis, than it is to have someone spoonfeed you simple concepts.

-Our Career Services will give you resources, advice, help you reach out companies and help you practice interviews.
-But this is very different from having you work with someone for 8-12 weeks in a full-time capacity to build you.
-Most other programs will have you work with an internal recruiter or placement specialist at this point, which is very different from working with senior engineers who are dedicated to your success.
+Typical placement services will give you resources, and outline generic advice on how to approach a job search.
+But this is very different from having you work with someone for 8-12 weeks in a full-time capacity.
+Most other bootcamps will have you work with an internal recruiter or placement specialist at this point, which is very different from working with senior engineers who are dedicated to your success.

 Yes, we're happy to work with you on a payment plan once you get your job.